paulmg/ThreeJS-Webpack-ES6-Boilerplate/README.md

 npm run dev
 ```

 Spins up a webpack dev server at localhost:8080 and keeps track of all js and sass changes to files.
-Only reloads automatically upon save of js files.

 ## Build
 ```